August 9, 2019 - August 16, 2019 // 8 Days

-Our Iceland Family Program is the ideal place trip for budding scientists, naturalists, and geologists to experience the hundreds of birds, meandering whales, gentle horses, emerald green moss coated swaths of rock and glacial formations in a mostly uninhabited Scandinavian island landscape.
+Our Iceland Family Adventure Program is the ideal place trip for budding scientists, naturalists, and geologists to experience the hundreds of birds, meandering whales, gentle horses, emerald green moss coated swaths of rock and glacial formations in a mostly uninhabited Scandinavian island landscape.

 If you have specific requirements or trip needs, please send us an email and we will do our best to accommodate your group!

 Take your family on the adventure of a lifetime!

 Jökulsárlón is a glacial lagoon at the base of Vatnajökull Glacier, the largest glacier in Europe.
 We journey across the lagoon by boat, cruising past floating ice melted from the glacier above.
 We pass seals turning and playing in the cool water all around: a truly arctic experience!

 #2.
 Hittin' The Road

 Exploring Iceland is best done by car: cruising across stunning landscapes with the sea on one side, waterfalls on the other, and fields of green and wildflowers ahead.
 As we journey from one stop to the next, experience the road trip of a lifetime as we journey across a country that feels like one big national park.